 Whatever we’re observing may be a terrible problem for some user or some customer somewhere—or the customer might not notice or care.
 Here’s an example: in Microsoft Word 2010’s Insert Page Number feature, choose small Roman numerals as your format, and use the value 32768 (rendered in Roman numerals).
 Word hangs on my machine, and on every machine I’ve tried this trick on (you can try it too).
 Now: is this a Severity 1 bug?
 It certainly appears to be severe, considering the symptom.
 A hang is a severe problem, in terms of reliability.

-Except… considering the fact that a problem like this could—at least in theory—present an opportunity for a hacker to bring down an application or, worse, take control of a system, maybe this is a devastatingly severe problem.
+Except… a problem like this could—at least in theory—be the only symptom of a vulernability that would allow a hacker to bring down an application or, worse, take control of a system, maybe this is a devastatingly severe problem.

 The Heartburn Heuristic is a reminder that it’s easy to believe—falsely—that a minor symptom is naturally associated with a minor problem.
 It’s similarly easy to believe that a serious problem will always be immediately and dramatically obvious.
-It’s also easy to believe that a problem that looks like big trouble is big trouble, even when a fast one-byte fix will make the problem go away forever.
+It’s also easy to believe that a problem that looks like big trouble is big trouble.

 Of course, since we’re fallible human beings, looking for unknown problems in an infinite space with finite time to do it, the most severe problems in a product can escape our notice entirely.
 So based on the symptom alone, at best we can only guess at the severity of the problem.
 That’s bad enough, but the problem of classifying severity gets even worse.